 Several studies indicate that ultrasound may be a useful modality in assessing the posterior tibial tendon when compared to the more time consuming and costly MRI.
 Results from an ultrasonographic evaluation of the posterior tibial tendon were equivalent to MRI in 87% to 94% of patients.

-Treatment of adult acquired flatfoot is complex.
-There are multiple treatment options, and the treatment of adult acquired flatfoot has been the focus of most recent research.
-However, the first line therapy for the condition remains nonoperative.
+The treatment of adult acquired flatfoot is complex.
+There are multiple treatment options, and the treatment of adult-acquired flatfoot has been the focus of most recent research.
+However, first-line therapy for the condition remains nonoperative.

 Treatment with orthotic devices, such as low-articulating ankle-foot orthosis, cast-boot walkers, and other ankle-foot orthoses in conjunction with NSAID therapy and physical therapy have a resolution of symptoms 87% of the time according to one study.
 Other studies have success rates of 67 to 90% with conservative measures.